Office of Residence Life Mission

-Located on the second floor of Woodland Hall, this NEW LLC will be a residential community where the diversity of religious and spiritual beliefs is embraced and explored.
+Located on the second floor of Woodland Hall, this LLC will be a residential community where the diversity of religious and spiritual beliefs is embraced and explored.

 All undergraduate housing options are supported by residence hall staff, including student Resident Assistants (RAs), Graduate Residence Directors (GRDs), and a full-time professional Residence Life Coordinator, Assistant Director, and Director of Residence Life.